Meet your board

 Dr Chris West

-He has been involved with many initiatives to support endangered species, landscape-level ecological management, research and public engagement.
+He has been involved with many initiatives to support landscape-level ecological management, research-basedand community led.
+Chris is passionate about rewilding – working to restore nature at scale and reconnecting people with the natural world.

 Leanne Muffet